xnm3YQNfEx/mgmoddocs/README.md

 ## 5.1 Installing dnSpy

-1. Open the official github repo https://github.com/dnSpy/dnSpy/releases/tag/v6.1.8
+1. Open the official github repo [https://github.com/dnSpy/dnSpy/releases/tag/v6.1.8](https://github.com/dnSpy/dnSpy/releases/tag/v6.1.8)
 2. Download either the netframework or x64 version of dnSpy
 3. Extract the archive to a folder where you would like to "install" it to
-4. Example showing extractecd files from netframework package
+4. Example showing extracted files from netframework package
  * ![](/mgmoddocs/images/environment/dnSpy01.png)

 # 6. Unity Explorer